Candidates

 Key Takeaways

-• Agile computing emphasizes flexibility, continuous improvement, and customer collaboration, as outlined in the Agile Manifesto.
+• Agile computing emphasizes flexibility, continuous improvement, and customer collaboration, as outlined in the Agile Manifesto, with customer satisfaction as the primary focus guiding all project goals and decisions.

-• Key principles include frequent software delivery, ongoing customer involvement, and sustainable development practices that support team productivity.
+• Key principles include frequent software delivery, ongoing customer involvement, and sustainable development practices that support team productivity, with working software serving as the primary measure of progress.

 • The Agile process incorporates iterative phases such as requirements gathering, planning, development, and deployment, all designed to adapt to changing user needs.